 Advertising Your Books – Part Two: Facebook Ads

 But first . . . as previously discussed, a lot of authors are unsure if spending money on advertising can increase book sales.
 I’m here to tell you that it can; however, it takes patience and a willingness to lose a little money at first during the ad testing phase.
 Overall, there are six things to do or know before you start advertising.
-This list was part of the previous article.
-The only difference is an update under number 5 “Series Concerns.”

 The SIX most important things to do or know before you start spending money on ads:

 1. REVIEW YOUR COVER COPY AND BOOK DESCRIPTION